Social housing or private housing: what differences for the tenant?

 At any time, when:

-• the tenant's income exceeds the maximum allowed
+• The tenant's income exceeds the maximum allowed

-• or the accommodation is under-occupied (too large)
+• Or the accommodation is under-occupied (too large)

-• or the dwelling is empty
+• Or the house is unoccupied

-• or the accommodation is inadequate (the disabled person has left the accommodation)
+• Or the accommodation is inadequate (the disabled person has left the accommodation)

-• or by serious fault of the tenant (unpaid, neighborhood disturbance...)
+• Or by serious fault of the tenant (unpaid, neighborhood disturbance...)

 • Under lease, in the event of serious misconduct on the part of the tenant (unpaid, neighborhood disturbance)

 • When the lease expires, to live in the dwelling or to house a relative, or to sell the dwelling.
-He must give the tenant at least 6 months notice.
+He must give the tenant at least 6 months notice

 • Under lease, in the event of serious misconduct on the part of the tenant (unpaid, neighborhood disturbance)

 • When the lease expires, to live in the dwelling, or to house a relative, or to sell the dwelling.
-He must give the tenant at least 3 months' notice.
+He must give the tenant at least 3 months notice

 • During the lease, in case of serious fault of the tenant (unpaid, neighborhood disorder)